 Personally, my friend has no interest in working on silver or bronze level exit transactions.
 He’s earned a reputation for being one of the best in the M&A Advisory industry.
 He prides himself on his exceptionally high success rate (completing 75% of the exits he starts).

 But as a partner, he’s pleased his firm offers three qualities of service because:

-- after investing time getting to know a company they don’t like losing the business to a firm offering a less expensive service, and
+– after investing time getting to know a prospective client they don’t like losing the business to a firm offering a less expensive service, and

 – it gives his firm an opportunity to train new hires and keep their B team players working (he candidly admitted that even in his firm not everyone is an A team player).